mockk/mockk/MASHA.md

 I am not only the author of MockK, but I am as well a father of kid with cerebral palsy.<br>
 <br>
 Despite the fact,
-that she can smile on pictures, her condition is quite severe.
+that she is smiling very cheerful on photographies, her condition is quite severe.
 There is basically no abilities available for her and we have a problem even with feeding her. <br>